stevemaya/emagi-part-1/README.md

 1. creating a `translateWord` function that takes in a parameter called `word`.
 2. Returning that word.
-3. Exporting the function so our test canrun it.
+3. Exporting the function so our test can run it.
 Remember `module.exports`?
 Set that to the value of your function, i.e., the variable you stored your function in, i.e., `translateWord`.

 And that easily, you should be passing one test.